 Those who decide to go and live in France permanently will find that their worldwide assets are then subject to French succession law and tax, as opposed to just the French real property.
 In these circumstances, it may be worth adopting an appropriate marriage regime.
 However, where there are children from a previous marriage, many French notaires would not be happy to deal with the kind of marriage regime which could have the effect of disinheriting children and would be surprised that anyone might want to do this.
 Even though such a marriage regime is perfectly legal and valid, according to the French civil code, it will be set aside if the children take action to enforce their succession rights.
 Mr X and Mrs X have moved to France and want to leave all their property to each other and then to Mr X’s two children from his first marriage.
 They adopt the regime of communauté universelle.
 If Mr X dies first, then the children can take action so that the regime is ignored as far as two thirds of their father’s estate is concerned, as this is their legal reserve.
 However, if the children were willing to renounce their right to take action at this point, then the property would pass under the regime as intended with no inheritance tax.
 A law that came into effect in January 2007 allows the children to renounce their rights before the death of their parent and then exercise them after the death of their step-parent.
-This may be a very useful solution for ‘recomposed families’ as the French call them.
+This may be a very useful solution for ‘blended families’.

 The SCI – A French Property Owning Company